atsushieno/multiplatform-library-template-nexus-publisher/README.md

     ```bash
     gpg --send-keys --keyserver keyserver.ubuntu.com "<your key id>"
     ```
-1. - [ ] If your repository is Sonatype Nexus OSSRH, it will require its ["access token" version of username and password](https://central.sonatype.org/publish/generate-token/) instead of plain OSSRH username and password.
+1. - [ ] If your repository is Sonatype Nexus, it will require its ["access token" version of username and password](https://central.sonatype.org/publish/generate-token/) instead of plain Nexus username and password, so create them.
 1. - [ ] Now you should create secrets available to your GitHub Actions
     1. via `gh` command
     ```bash